davidorban/netsocbook/en/BitGadaa.md

 #### 4.5.
 Practicalities

 BitGadaa realizes Gadaa, which we characterized as a *reputation-based peer-to-peer governance protocol with spatio-temporal classification*.
 The DAO will have, in addition to basic network formation and conversation/consensus functionality, additional algorithms for reputation management, automated role assignment, voting, peer-to-peer collaboration, tokenized rewards, etc. We believe the principles of Oromo democracy do inform design decisions reflected in the blockchain structure.
+BitGadaa in this sense is governance 2.0 built on an indigenous democracy.

 Individuals should be able to access the BitGadaa peer-to-peer social network over the Internet using various means, including but not limited to mobile apps and web gateways.
 Extensions to the basic system should allow the development of additional functionalities in an open source manner.